-Caldwell Memorial Hospital - Caldwell Memorial Hospital is a private, notfor-profit community hospital located in Lenoir, North Carolina and is an acute care hospital with a provider network of primary and specialty care physicians and advanced practice professionals.
+Caldwell Memorial Hospital - Caldwell Memorial Hospital is a private, not-for-profit community hospital located in Lenoir, North Carolina and is an acute care hospital with a provider network of primary and specialty care physicians and advanced practice professionals.
 The System became the sole member of Caldwell Memorial Hospital on May 1, 2013.

-Caldwell Memorial Hospital paid the Hospitals \$86,255 for services during fiscal year 2016.
-The Hospitals paid Caldwell Memorial Hospital \$642,022 for supplies and services.
+Caldwell Memorial Hospital paid the Hospitals \$1,015,935 for services during the fiscal year.
+The Hospitals paid Caldwell Memorial Hospital \$534,876 for supplies and services during the fiscal year.

 Nash Health Care Systems - Nash Health Care Systems is a non-profit hospital authority comprised of Nash General Hospital, Nash Day Hospital, the Bryant T. Aldridge Rehabilitation Center, Community Hospital and Coastal Plain Hospital.
-It serves Nash, Edgecombe, Halifax, Wilson and Johnston counties, but draws patients from beyond these areas as well.
+It serves Nash, Edgecombe, Halifax, Wilson, and Johnston counties, but draws patients from beyond these areas as well.